-In 2022, our total fiber use decreased by -16% compared to last year.
-This decrease in total fiber use reflects the trend of decreased production and sales seen in 2022.
+In 2023, our total fiber use decreased by -6% compared to last year.
+This decrease in total fiber use reflects the trend of decreased production and sales in 2023.
+However, 2023 was also the first year we included data from our zipper supplier, resulting in increased volumes of metals.